OlympusDAO/incur-debt-ts/README.md

 - If you are using Balancer as your DEX, an array of the other tokens you wish to deposit to the pool
 - If you are using Balancer as your DEX, an array of the amounts of the previously specified other tokens you wish to deposit to the pool

-An example for a OHM-DAI Sushiswap pool on Goerli can be found in `examples/goerli/goerliSushiParams.json`
+An example for a OHM-DAI Sushiswap pool on Goerli can be found in `examples/goerli/goerliSushiParams.json` on Github

-To build the calldata for adding liquidity, run `npx incur-debt add-liq interactions/file.json` in the command line
+To build the calldata for adding liquidity, start a command line or terminal instance in the directory where your JSON file exists and run `npx incur-debt add-liq file.json` in the command line

 ### Current Status